 I’m not above the usual, “Why do we live here?,” but there’s a reason.
 In fact, many.

-I have a mental pacing guide to get myself through through the cold-weather months.
+I admit that I have a mental pacing guide to get myself through through the cold-weather months.

 November = there will be warm days of and on and comfortable outdoor play lasts until mid-month.
 Thanksgiving sees the month through to the close.